 Once you've discovered all the areas of your life where boundaries apply, the next step is to figure out what you personally need.
 Figuring out what boundaries you need will vary and change depending on the different relationships you have in your life.
-There will be different boundaries in your romantic relationships than there will be in your friendships and in your family relationships.
+There will be different boundaries in your romantic relationships than there will be with friendships and with family relationships.

 Ask yourself how much time would you like to spend in these various relationships?
 How much alone time do you need?
 How much touch feels appropriate to you?
-Do you like the tone of voice/line of questioning that takes place in the relationship?
+Do you like the tone of voice or line of questioning that takes place in the relationship?
 Is the respect level being met in these various relationships?

-Again, for each relationship, these questions may change.
-You may feel more comfortable with hugging a family member, but may not feel comfortable hugging a friend or acquaintenance.
+Again, for each area of life, these questions may change.
+You may feel more comfortable hugging a family member, but may not feel comfortable hugging a friend or acquaintance.

 The rest of the week we'll be going over many other key points to setting boundaries.
 Thank you for reading!